harpreetsahota204/crop_query/README.md

 For large datasets, use **Delegated Execution** (available via FiftyOne's operator settings) to run the job as a background process without blocking the app.

+A GPU is not required but provides a 5 to 20× speedup depending on hardware and model.

 ---

 ## Limitations

-- Produces heatmaps and scores, not bounding boxes — a human annotator still draws the boxes
+- Produces heatmaps and scores, not bounding boxes.
+A human annotator still draws the boxes.
-- Spatial resolution of the heatmap is limited by patch size; very small objects require fine grids and longer runtimes
+- Spatial resolution of the heatmap is limited by patch size.
+Very small objects require fine grids and longer runtimes.
-- Similarity scores are relative to the provided templates — a low score means "not like your crops," not "object absent"
+- Similarity scores are relative to the provided templates.
+A low score means "not like your crops," not "object absent."

-- GPU is not required but significantly speeds up embedding (5–20× depending on hardware and model)
+---

+## When to reach for something else

+Crop Query is a triage and discovery tool, not a detector.
+If you need:

+- **Tight bounding boxes** rather than heatmaps: use an open-vocabulary detector like OWLv2 or Grounding DINO with image prompts
+- **Precise instance counting**: use a few-shot counting model
+- **Production inference on GPU at scale**: train a dedicated detector after using Crop Query to source the initial annotation set

+---

+## Related concepts

+Crop Query implements a workflow that goes by several names in the literature:

+- **Few-Shot Object Localization (FSOL)** ([arxiv 2403.12466](https://arxiv.org/abs/2403.12466)): using a small number of labeled exemplars to find positional information about matching objects in unlabeled images

+- **Image-conditioned / visual prompt detection**: using images as detection queries instead of text (related: MQ-Det, OWLv2 image-conditioned mode, Visual Textualization)

+- **Query by example / reference-based retrieval**: finding images similar to a small reference set

+- **Embedding-based sample selection**: a common pre-annotation pattern in data-centric ML pipelines

+- **Similarity-based annotation**: extrapolating labels from a small annotated set to unannotated regions using embedding-space proximity (related: SAFE framework in medical CV)

+What's distinctive about Crop Query is the packaging: a single FiftyOne panel with template directory input, sliders that map to object scale, threshold calibration, and a heatmap output, runnable on a laptop CPU.